 Nevertheless, some studies have shown that probiotics can improve the functioning of certain gut bacteria, as well as the specific types of chemicals they produce (

 You can increase your intake of probiotics by consuming more probiotic-rich foods, including fermented foods like kimchi, kefir, sauerkraut, and yogurt.

 Alternatively, you can consider using a probiotic supplement.
 However, be sure to talk with your doctor before starting supplementation, especially if you are taking other medications or have any underlying health conditions.

 Probiotics do not significantly change the composition of the microbiome in healthy people.
 However, they may improve microbiome function and help restore the microbiome to good health in those with certain health conditions.

 Your gut bacteria are extremely important for many aspects of health.

-Many studies have now shown that a disrupted microbiota can lead to numerous chronic diseases.
+Many studies have now shown that a disrupted microbiome can lead to numerous chronic diseases.

-The best way to maintain a healthy microbiota is to eat a range of fresh, whole foods, mainly from plant sources like fruits, veggies, legumes, beans and whole grains.
+The best way to maintain a healthy microbiome is to eat a range of fresh, whole foods, mainly from plant sources like fruits, veggies, legumes, beans, and whole grains.